BGR360/DeliveryDispatcher/README.md

 ## The Code

-This repo does not actually contain the correct code that runs what you see in the screenshots.
+The [DeliveryDispatcher folder](DeliveryDispatcher) does not actually contain the correct code that runs what you see in the screenshots.
 This is the code from when a friend and I tried to revamp my original side project into a more robust app.
-The screenshots and demo video that you see is from the original side project, which is on my old computer.
-I may upload that one to GitHub soon.
+The screenshots and demo video that you see is from the original side project, the code for which can be found in the [ActualCode folder](ActualCode).

 ## Screenshots